qingbo-lu/readme/docker-proxy.md

 *   cache proxy self HA.
 *   If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. beware
+*   Location of the cache proxy, Within the same VPC on kubernetes cluster or should be deployed to Hongkong for aliyun?